tmtsoftware/csw/docs/src/main/services/location.md

 @@@ note

 Notice the `logAdminActorRef` that is used while registering any connection.
+It is used to dynamically change the log level of a component.
 For an application, make sure there is only one `logAdminActorRef` used for all registrations.
+The source code of `LogAdminActor` can be found [here](https://github.com/tmtsoftware/csw-prod/blob/master/csw-logging/src/main/scala/csw/services/logging/internal/LogAdminActor.scala).

 @@@